 If you’re just starting to learn the bass, we’ve got some easy bass guitar songs for beginners, along with some more challenging selections you’ll want to pick up as you progress.
 Each one of these bass-heavy tunes will be instantly recognizable to anyone who hears you play them!
 Whether you’re looking to eventually master Paul McCartney’s melodic bass parts or channel Flea’s driving beats in Red Hot Chili Pepper songs–or whatever your musical dreams–start your bass guitar journey with these songs for bass beginners.

 The 7 Best Bass Guitar Songs to Learn

 Difficulty level: 2

 This bass line is a staple of the instrument and instantly recognizable.
 The distinct rhythm and groove give “Under Pressure” some serious attitude, and the line has even made its way into other songs such as “Ice Ice Baby.”
 You probably already have this bass lick stuck in your head!
 The simplicity of it makes this is a great beginner bass song, but it’s fun to play for all levels.
 Though originally played with a pick, you can play this one with your fingers, too.

 Red Hot Chili Peppers – “Give It Away Now”

 Difficulty level: 6

 This line is probably more suitable once you have a little more experience under your belt, but don’t get discouraged.
 Practice a little bit every day, and you’ll be jamming along to one of the best bass guitar songs before you know it.
 With a line like this, the term “funk” is instantly incorporated into the music.
-One has to feel the funk to get down with a bass line of this caliber.
+You’ll be making use of the entire bass for this one, so don’t be shy!